AdobeDocs/commerce-admin.en/help/getting-started/login-urls.md

 ---
 # Login Credentials and URLs

-Before you proceed with setup and configuration, make sure that you have the information that is required to access the Admin of your store and your Commerce account.
+Before you proceed with setup and configuration, make sure that you have the information that is required to access the Admin of your store and your [!DNL Commerce] account.

 ## Storefront URL